 The battery bank will be connected together using Bus Bars.
 Bus Bars are simple, take 2, and place them on either side of the battery bank, 1 side is for all of the positive connections, and the other side is for all of the negative connections.
 This removes the need to have wires crisscross over each other.
 This is known as a parallel circuit, the voltage stays the same, but the capacity of the battery bank increases with each additional battery.

-Connecting to the bus bar, instead of an individual battery, will give you the full capacity of the battery bank, as well as balance the load on each cell.
+Connecting your appliance to the bus bar, instead of an individual battery, will give you the full capacity of the battery bank, as well as balance the load on each cell.
 As such, the bus bars will also be used to supply power to the 12v fuse panel and our 120v Inverter.

 Solar Power to Run Your Skoolie